nitrogen/canister/README.md

 ## Changelog

+### 0.1.2

+- Fix some warnings
+- Add Github Actions testing

 ### 0.1.1

-- Fix some Warnings
 - Improve some backwards compatibility with rebar2
 - Switch `canister_log` to use `logger`
 - Improve the build process a bit
-- Add github actions testing

 ### 0.1.0